 In cases where a condominium unit is governed by a Homeowner’s Association, all applicable HOA dues must be included in the buyer’s total debt-to-income ratio during underwriting.

-This may be different than underwriting practices on traditional single-family homes and could your purchasing power and monthly mortgage costs.
+This may be different than underwriting practices on traditional single-family homes and could affect your purchasing power and monthly mortgage costs.

 Condominiums can offer qualified buyers a low-cost, often low-maintenance living situation.
 And with the availability of USDA financing on these properties, becoming a homeowner gets even easier.